linuxhw/Trends/Notebook/README.md

     sudo -E hw-probe -all -upload

 This report is for one last month.
-Overall report since the beginning of time: [TestCoverage](https://github.com/linuxhw/TestCoverage)
+Overall report since the beginning of time: [TestDays](https://github.com/linuxhw/TestDays)

-Period: Jan, 2023.
+Period: Feb, 2023.

 Contents
 --------